Apple launches site to show how coronavirus lockdowns affect movement

 Apple's data is more limited than what Alphabet Inc's Google has made available to public health officials.
 Google nearly two weeks ago released data on more than 131 countries, comparing trips in recent weeks to recreational venues, train and bus stations, grocery stores and workplaces with a five-week period earlier this year.

 For several countries, Google offers county-level data, which is helpful in countries such as the United States where lockdown orders are issued by county officials.
-The Apple data, by contrast, show only data for some cities, regions, and countries and does not show results for entire U.S. states, including those without lockdown orders such as North and South Dakota.
+The Apple data, by contrast, shows only data for some cities, regions and countries and does not show results for entire U.S. states, including those without lockdown orders such as North and South Dakota.

 The Apple data also does not capture trips where the user has not asked for directions from the Maps.
 Apple said it is continuing to work with public health officials to identify what other data types or trends may be helpful.